 - Are flexible, well organised and have a knack for problem solving

-If you are interested in taking on an Area Coordination role at the festival please contact the volunteer officer – [email protected] and include a copy of your resume and a cover letter outlining a bit about your festival background.
+If you are interested in being an Area Coordinator at the Festival please email the Volunteer Manager.
+Please include a copy of your resume and a cover letter outlining a bit about your festival background.

-If you are interested in being a shift manager please apply as a volunteer for the team and say yes to the shift manager question.
-Please also forward a copy of your resume to the volunteer officer – [email protected].
+If you are interested in being a Shift Manager please complete a volunteer application for the team you are interested in.
+Say ‘yes’ to the question ‘Would you like to be a shift manager’.
+Please also email a copy of your resume to the Volunteer Manager.